NEOPikachu536/ECC/README.md

 # Elemental / Color Code Psych-mod

-A description needs to be created by Neo :|
+A port of the [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine) for Elemental / Color Code mod

+Building is identical to Psych's